-40. The logo " has been registered under the name of our company.
+41. The logo " has been registered under the name of our company.
 Any failure to protect our intellectual property could have a material adverse effect on our business.
 We are, and may also in the future be, subject to intellectual property infringement claims, which may be expensive to defend and may disrupt our business.

-As on date of this Draft Red Herring Prospectus, the logo " Trade Mark Act, 1999 and the status of the same is 'Send To Vienna Codification'.
-The said trademark belongs to our brand, if Company could not register it or it gets rejected, we will not be able to make use of the said trademark, name or logo in connection with our business and consequently, we may be required to invest significant resources in changing our logo and our customers associate our logo with our Company and its operations.
+As on date of this Prospectus, the logo " has been registered under Class 37 of the Trade Mark Act, To Vienna Codification'.
+The said trademark belongs to our brand, if Company could not register it or it gets rejected, we will not be able to make use of the said trademark, name or logo in connection with our business and consequently, we may be required to invest significant resources in changing our logo which may adversely affect our reputation and business.
+We have been conducting our business using our logo and our customers associate our logo with our Company and its operations.
 Our ability to compete effectively depends in part upon our ability to protect our rights in trademarks and other intellectual property that we have been registered.
 We seek to protect our logos, brand names and websites' domain names by relying on trademarks and domain name registrations.
 However, our efforts to protect our intellectual property may not be adequate.
 The use of our name and logo is vital to our competitiveness and success and for us to attract and retain our customers and business partners.
 Further, we cannot assure you that the measures we have taken will be sufficient to prevent any misappropriation or infringement of our intellectual property.

-41. Any increase in interest rates would have an adverse effect on our results of operations and will expose our Company to interest rate risks.
+42. Any increase in interest rates would have an adverse effect on our results of operations and will expose our Company to interest rate risks.

 We are dependent upon the availability of equity, cash balances and debt financing to fund our operations and growth.
 Any fluctuations in interest rates may directly impact the interest costs of such loans and, in particular, any increase in interest rates could adversely affect our results of operations.
 Furthermore, our indebtedness means that a material portion of our expected cash flow may be required to be dedicated to the payment of interest on our indebtedness, thereby reducing the funds available to us for use in our general business operations.
 If interest rates increase, our interest payments will increase and our ability to obtain additional debt and non-fund-based facilities could be adversely affected with a concurrent adverse effect on our business, financial condition and results of operations.
-For further details, please refer chapter titled "Financial Indebtedness" beginning on page 259 of this Draft Red Herring Prospectus.
+For further details, please refer chapter titled "Financial Indebtedness" beginning on page 262 of this Prospectus.

-42. Inaccurate estimation of risks, revenues, or costs for a project could negatively impact our profitability and operational results.
+43. Inaccurate estimation of risks, revenues, or costs for a project could negatively impact our profitability and operational results.
 Actual costs during project execution may significantly deviate from bid assumptions, leading to challenges in recovering additional expenses and potentially having a material adverse effect on our operational results, cash flows, and financial condition.